gmukhigulas1/Projects/README.md

 # Finance, Quantitative Research, and Valuation Projects
 This repository contains my self-directed projects in quantitative finance, financial modeling, market analysis, macroeconomic research, and sentiment-based trading.
-The goal of the repository is to document my development in finance, programming, and empirical market research through practical projects built mainly in Python/Jupyter Notebook and Excel.
+This repository documents my development in finance, programming, and empirical market research through practical projects built mainly in Python/Jupyter Notebook and Excel.

 My work is organized into three main areas: